How to prevent mould in your house

-Whether you’re a landlord renting out your property, a homeowner, or a tenant living in a rented house, mould is a problem.
+Whether you’re a landlord renting out your property, a homeowner or a tenant living in a rented house, mould is a real problem.

 How to spot mould

-There are a few things that suggest you may have mould in your house:
+There are a few signs that could mean you have mould in your house:

 If you’re a homeowner, you can take some more serious steps to see if you have (or could have) mould in your home:

-- Check the roof and guttering for any holes or cracks that could let water seep into the home
+Check the roof and guttering for any holes or cracks that could let water into your home

 Read our guide on rising damp.